 Over subsequent meetings, the group expanded on these themes, developing insights and actionable strategies to address the multifaceted implications of GenAI on society.
 The resulting report and research agenda will serve as a roadmap for policymakers, industry leaders, and researchers to navigate the rapid advancement of generative technologies.
 By fostering an informed, collaborative approach, IST aims to shape the future of GenAI in a way that prioritizes societal well-being, strengthens public trust, and ensures that the benefits of these innovations are widely and equitably shared.

-GII Working Group Members
+GII Working Group Members and other contributors

 Nichole Argo